Alcea rosea 'Nigra'

 Cultivation

-Grow in well-drained, moderately fertile soil in full sun.
-Stake (see staking perennials) on exposed sites
+Thrives in well-drained, moderately fertile soil in full sun.
+May need support on exposed sites, see staking perennials

 Propagation